SlashFR1/chatbot/README.md

 - Optimizing Docker configurations.
 - Developing new features in the user interface.

-### License

-This project is distributed under the MIT License.
-See the LICENSE file for more information.

 ### Acknowledgements

 - To the creators of the Qwen and BGE-M3 models.